tiagu/Nucleus/README.md

 ## Instalation

 Make sure you have access to GPU.
 Anaconda and foss installed.
-This package originally used python 3.7.
+This package uses python 3.9.

 Download PyTorch models for Nucleus at https://zenodo.org/records/11388472/files/Nucleus_models.gz?download=1